GarrettAnderson/note-taker/README.md

 ## Description

-Node.js command-line application that takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person.
+An ExpressJS application that allows user to add and delete notes.

 ## Installation